lpnh/dotfiles/src/os/partitions.md

 ## Quality of Life

-First of all, change the font using `setfont`:
+First of all, improve the default font using `setfont`:

 ```sh
 setfont ter-222b